Here are 67 self love journal prompts for a self-esteem boost! Journaling can be a great way to practice self love and boost your confidence!

 To give you a little background, I am a mom of two and certified personal trainer.

-One of the primary reasons that I got into both blogging and fitness was for my own self-esteem and mental health.
+One of the primary reasons that I got into both blogging and wellness was for my own self-esteem and mental health.

 So it’s very fitting that today’s post is all about fighting back against negative thoughts with some great self-love journal prompts!